kieranhirsh/MtG_game_log/README.md

 # MtG_game_log
-Inspired by EDHRECast's game tracking
+Inspired by EDHRECast's game tracking.

-## install
+## data
-Contains files related to setup and installation.
-Will eventually contain installation instructions.
+Contains stuff to do with the database.